oomph-lib/oomph-lib/README.md

 ### CMake

 You will need CMake 3.22+.
-You can install `cmake` via your native package manager, e.g.
+You can install CMake via your native package manager, e.g.

 ```bash
 # On Ubuntu: